rabbitmq/rabbitmq-website/site/runtime.md

 that can affect overall system performance, CPU utilisation, latency and other runtime characteristics of a node.

 By default the runtime will start one scheduler for one CPU core it detects.
-This can be changed using the `+S` flag.
-The following example configures the node to start 4 schedulers even if it detects
+Starting with Erlang 23, this [takes CPU quotas into account](http://blog.erlang.org/OTP-23-Highlights/) in containerized environments such as Docker and Kubernetes.

-more:
+The number of schedulers can be explicitly set using the `+S` flag.
+The following example configures the node to start 4 schedulers even if it detects more cores to be available to it:

 <pre class="lang-bash">
 RABBITMQ_SERVER_ADDITIONAL_ERL_ARGS="+S 4:4"